 How much PPP funding can I receive?

-The maximum amount you can receive from your SBA-approved lender is your monthly average payroll cost in 2019 (or the one year period before the application), multiplied by 2.5, up to a maximum of $10 million.
+The maximum amount you can receive from your SBA-approved lender is your monthly average payroll cost in 2019 (or the one year period before the application), multiplied by 2.5, up to a maximum of $2 million.

-If you are a seasonal employer, the monthly average cost will be calculated differently.
+If you are a seasonal employer, the monthly average payroll cost will be calculated differently.
 You can use any 12-week period between February 15, 2019 and February 15, 2020.

 Here’s a full rundown on how to calculate your PPP loan amount.